CSCI-4830-002-2014/Milestones/README.md

 * [Server Application](https://github.com/atlastrafficmonitor/atlas-traffic-server) --> As described above - communicates with client app through websockets and sends notification each second.

+* [Messing with Effects (Not worth trying out yet)](https://github.com/atlastrafficmonitor/atlas-traffic-client/tree/effects) --> This is Brian trying to make the sound pretty - right now it's not working but I've spent quite a bit of time trying to get it there so I figured I'd include this branch.

 * Audio based application = no screenshots.